 8. Consider the worst case scenario.

 Finally, remember to take the worst case scenario seriously.
 Files from China are generally accurate, but often minor issues are not disclosed.
 Sometimes children are misdiagnosed.
 Heart issues are rather notorious for “minor” being more “major” than was thought.
+Developmental delays as a special need is often excused away as “orphanage delays” by potential families when it is often a very unpredictable file diagnosis.
 A few people will find they have adopted a perfectly healthy child while many more will find they are dealing with a need that is far more complex than they thought.
 If you have a file reviewed by a doctor, it can be easy to focus on the positives, especially if you have already fallen in love with the photo.
 Be sure to spend some time asking yourselves how your family with cope with the special need being worse then presented, or if the situation turned out to not be correctable, or if the “institutional delays” turned out to be true cognitive delays.
 There are no guarantees in adoption, any more than there are in life in general.
 You have to have a certain amount of flexibility and the ability to be comfortable with unknowns.

 Along the same lines, it is common to feel guilty about not being open to some needs, or having to decline a referral.
 Remember that the best family for a child is one that can meet their needs.
 If you know that your family honestly cannot meet their needs, medical or otherwise, then try not to feel guilty about it.
 Families will answer all of these questions differently, and a need that is too much for one family will be another families’ “easy special need.”

 The Greatly Blessed family includes two girls with limb differences, but their son’s special needs were much greater than they anticipated.

 9. If you’re looking for an “easy” special need, consider adopting a boy.